open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 As with the _invite_ event, the _bye_ event can be accompanied by other events as shown in Figure 18.
 In this example the agent indicates its intention to leave the conversation and voices a farewell as it does so.

-#### 1.16 describeAssistant Event
+#### 1.16 requestManifest Event

-The _describeAssistant_ event can be used to ask an assistant about the services it provides   A _publishManifest_ event will be returned in response to the _describrAssitant_ event.
+The _requestManifest_ event can be used to ask an assistant about the services it provides   A _publishManifest_ event will be returned in response to the _describrAssitant_ event.

 This will contain one or more manifests [4] each defining the location, identity, and services provided by the assistant.